hamishgibbs/tiny_h3/README.md

 # tiny_h3

-A minimal port of h3 C library to Python.
+A tiny port of h3 C library to Python.